- K Cloud phone system with unified business communications

 How Many SIP Trunks Does a Business Need?

-business owner may question how many trunks, and channels are needed for accurate communications.
+SIP trunking service can help a company cut anywhere between 40 and 50% of their phone bill, but abusiness owner may question how many trunks, and channels are needed for accurate communications.
 It’s important to understand that a trunk is comprised of SIP channels.
 SIP channels are designed to hold a single call, making SIP channels analogous to traditional phone lines.

 Since SIP channels are virtual, a trunk can hold an unlimited number of these “phone lines,” which is why the technology is considered so flexible and versatile.
 SIP channels connect to the PSTN via a gateway, but they are far less tethered to the traditional copper phone lines than conventional telephone services.
 That being said, a single trunk also uses a single connection, so purchasing multiple trunks may be a wise choice for those organizations that experience a large call volume.